 Next we turn to our regression analysis.
 Table 1 shows our findings with respect to land inequality.
 In addition to a first set of models (1-5) that are based on our key independent variable only, we provide a second set of models (6-10) that include all previously discussed control variables.
 Across all empirical specifications, the BDEI score has a significant negative impact on land inequality, indicating the Black Death's persistent influence on socioeconomic conditions.
-Specifically, a one standard deviation increase in the BDEI score results in a decrease in land inequality (Gini) that ranges from 0.044 to 0.061, depending on model specification.
+Specifically, a one standard deviation increase in the BDEI score results in a decrease in land inequality (Gini) that ranges from 0.047 to 0.061 (0.392 to 0.508 standard deviations), depending on model specification.
 Figure 5 shows the marginal effects of BDEI score v1.
 Additional Tobit models can be found in the appendix (subsection A.2).

 Table 2 shows the results with respect to Conservative Party vote share.
 As with the previous analysis, we also provide models without (1-5) and with (6-10) the full set of control variables.
 In line with our theory, the Conservative party is weak in areas that had more severe Black Death outbreaks, indicated by a high BDEI score.
-Specifically, a one standard deviation increase in the BDEI score leads to a reduction in the conservative vote share ranging from 0.109 to 0.139, depending on model specification.
+Specifically, a one standard deviation increase in the BDEI score leads to a reduction in the conservative vote share ranging from 0.106 to 0.134 (0.426 to 0.538 standard deviations), depending on model specification.
 The results are comparable to the above findings, highlighting the pandemic's long-term influence.
 Figure 6 shows the marginal effects of BDEI score v1.
 Additional Tobit models with this outcome variable can be found in the appendix (subsection A.2).

 Finally, Table 3 shows the results of quasi-Poisson regressions on electoral disputes.
 Here we also find a result that is in line with our theoretical expectations: In places where the Black Death was more intense, one encounters significantly fewer electoral disputes.
-Specifically, a one standard deviation increase in the BDEI score leads to a change in the logs of expected counts ranging from -0.168 to -0.275, depending on model specification.
+Specifically, a one standard deviation increase in the BDEI score leads to a change in the logs of expected counts ranging from -0.172 to -0.254, depending on model specification.